Improving the Precision of First-Principles Calculation of Parton Physics from Lattice QCD

-To overcome this bottleneck, a new class of quasi-observables defined in the Coulomb gauge (CG) without Wilson lines has recently been constructed~\cite{Gao:2023lny,Zhao:2023ptv}, which also admits a LaMET expansion~\cite{Zhao:2023ptv}.
-Free from linear divergences and preserving 3D rotational symmetry~\cite{Gao:2023lny,Zhang:2024omt}, they not only exponentially enhances the SNR of quasi-TMDs at large $b_T$ but also greatly simplifies lattice renormalization.
+Traditionally, the TMD is calculated from a gauge-invariant correlator with a staple-shaped Wilson line.
+However, due to the linear divergence in the Wilson line self-energy, the signal-to-noise ratio (SNR) decays exponentially at large transverse separation $b_T$, making it increasingly difficult to access the non-perturbative region.
+To overcome this bottleneck, new quasi-observables defined in the Coulomb gauge (CG) without Wilson lines have recently been constructed~\cite{Gao:2023lny,Zhao:2023ptv}, which also admit a LaMET expansion~\cite{Zhao:2023ptv}.
+Free from linear divergences and preserving 3D rotational symmetry~\cite{Gao:2023lny,Zhang:2024omt}, they not only exponentially enhances the SNR at large $b_T$ but also greatly simplifies lattice renormalization.
 The efficacy of this method has been demonstrated in calculations of the CS kernel~\cite{Bollweg:2024zet}, soft function~\cite{Bollweg:2025iol}, and pion and proton TMDs~\cite{Bollweg:2025iol,Bollweg:2025ecn}.
-The exponential improvement of the SNR at large distances also reduces Fourier transform uncertainties in quasi-PDFs and GPDs, particularly in the gluon sector~\cite{Good:2024iur,Good:2025daz}.
-Consequently, the CG approach has the potential to become a standard framework for calculating TMDs and Wigner distributions, while also complementing the computations of PDFs and GPDs.
+The exponential improvement of the SNR at large distances also reduces Fourier transform uncertainties, particularly in the gluon sector~\cite{Good:2024iur,Good:2025daz}.
+Therefore, the CG approach has the potential to become a standard framework for calculating TMDs and Wigner distributions, at least for the charge-parity-even sector~\cite{Zhao:2023ptv}, while also complementing the computations of PDFs and GPDs.

 Finally, the precision of LaMET calculations is ultimately limited by the maximum attainable momentum.
 While finer lattices remain desirable, the recently proposed kinematically enhanced hadron interpolators~\cite{Zhang:2025hyo} provide a practical means of reaching unprecedented momenta at current spacings.
 Besides, as a common source of lattice systematics, the excited-state contamination~\cite{Alexandrou:2020qtt} could be mitigated through interpolator optimization using the generalized eigenvalue problem approach~\cite{Blossier:2009kd} and the recently developed Lanczos method for matrix-element extraction~\cite{Wagman:2024rid,Hackett:2024xnx,Ostmeyer:2024qgu,Chakraborty:2024exj,Hackett:2024nbe,Abbott:2025yhm}.